Wellness, Resilience and Character Development Program

 New Life Village is home to children aged birth to 18, many of whom have survived trauma.
 NLV’s program is designed to create daily connections and promote healing.
 Our holistic program ensures that each child has a family that is supportive and supported.
 The Village creates constant opportunities for all residents to build relationships with each other.
 To reach these goals, the Village offers the following:

-New Life Village pairs residents in need of casework services with local partner agencies and churches to ensure each family is receiving available resources and supports for their wellness, educational and vocational needs.
+New Life Village pairs residents in need of resource navigation services with local partner agencies and churches to ensure each family is receiving available resources and supports for their wellness, educational and vocational needs.
 If Village caregivers are supported and are accomplishing family goals, Village children will experience healthier outcomes.

 Village Family Building, Mentorship & Recreational Events

 Every day, Village residents, Program Partners and volunteers come together to provide children opportunities to learn, play, have fun, exercise, heal and build trusting relationships.
 This specific programming serves the purpose of building resilience, trust, emotional intelligence, respect and community values while ensuring all families are connected to the resources needed to be healthy emotionally, physically and mentally.
 NLV is intentional about hosting regular onsite programming with our Program Partners that focuses on resilience and character building.
 Our whole community approach gives meaning and purpose to our youth, caregivers and seniors and it helps move lives forward.
 Programming also supports senior and caregiver wellness.
 NLV’s inclusive and holistic approach to providing family support, senior services and community connection has built place, permanence and purpose for our resident foster-adoptive-kinship youth, their caregivers and elders.
 Programming includes: